LiterateInk/Educawtable/README.md

 If you want to run a file inside `examples` from this repository, use `pnpm tsx examples/your-example.ts`.

+> [!NOTE]
+> Implementation is done on the mobile version of the app, located at <https://mobile.educartable.com/?standalone=1>.

 ## Credits

 - Worked in collaboration with [Tom THERET](https://github.com/tom-theret).